camielv/UvA-MasterAI-CV/assignment2/README.md

 - Find Interest Points
 - Match Interest Points

-This repository can be downloaded via:

-    git clone git://github.com/vlfeat/vlfeat.git
+The repository is automatically cloned by the included Makefile, but we require that you build it manually because the building process depends on your MATLAB installation folder.

-The repository should be compiled via:
+The VLFeat repository should be compiled via:

     make MEX=/MATLABdir/bin/mex

-To use the library you should run:

-    run('/VLFEATdir/toolbox/vl_setup.m');

-Data
-====

-In order to get required data use the Makefile to download and unzip the required data.